Andy Moog: Boston Bruins

-A highlight for Moog in the 1990 NHL playoffs was during the first round against the Hartford Whalers.
+A highlight for Moog in the 1990 NHL playoffs was the first round against the Hartford Whalers.
 With Hartford leading two games to one and leading in game four by a 5–2 score entering the third period, Moog replaced Lemelin in goal and shut out the Whalers for the remainder of the game.
 The Bruins rallied for a comeback by scoring four goals in the third period.
 In the 1990 Stanley Cup Finals, the Bruins lost in five games to Moog's old team, Edmonton, who were backstopped by Ranford.

 In both the 1991 and 1992 Stanley Cup playoffs, the Bruins defeated the Canadiens in the second round to make it to the Prince of Wales Conference Finals.
-Moog soon gained a reputation as the Bruins' biggest "Hab-killer" shutting out the Canadiens as part of a sweep in the 1992 postseason.
+Moog soon gained a reputation as the Bruins' biggest "Hab-killer", shutting out the Canadiens as part of a sweep in the 1992 postseason.
 However, the Bruins lost both series to the Pittsburgh Penguins who were led by Mario Lemieux.
 In 1991, Boston took the first two games of the series, but Pittsburgh went on to win the next four games and the series, followed by a Penguins win of the Stanley Cup.
 Again in 1992, Boston was no match for Pittsburgh and was swept in four games during the Conference Finals.

-In the 1992–93 season, Moog did not start well, partly because of a poor relationship with head coach Brian Sutter, and partly because of the death of his father in January 1993.
+In the 1992–93 season, Moog did not start well, partly because of a poor relationship with new head coach Brian Sutter, and partly because of the death of his father in January 1993.
 After the rough start, things improved and Moog backstopped his team to the Adams Division title and the second-best record overall, behind Pittsburgh.
-Moog finished the season strong and was runner-up for the William Jennings Trophy.
+Moog boasted a career best 37 wins and finished the season strong being the runner-up for the William Jennings Trophy.
 The 1993 playoffs, however, were a disaster.
 Boston was unexpectedly swept by the Buffalo Sabres, three of the four losses coming in overtime.
 In the final game of the series Moog gave up the overtime goal to the Sabres' Brad May.

 As of 2019, Moog ranks third on the Bruins' list of playoff wins by a goaltender with 36, behind Tuukka Rask at 50 and Gerry Cheevers who has 53.

-During the middle and latter years of his career, Moog served as vice-president of the National Hockey League Players Association.
-This position made him a spokesman for the players, both during the 1992 NHL players strike and the 1994-95 NHL lockout.
+During the middle and latter years of his career, Moog served as vice-president of the National Hockey League Players' Association.
+This position made him a spokesman for the players, both during the 1992 NHL players strike and the 1994–95 NHL lockout.

-Andy Moog's Bruins mask was voted one of the scariest goalie masks by The Hockey News.
+Moog's Bruins mask was voted one of the scariest goalie masks by The Hockey News.